Stephen-Seo/TurnBasedMinecraftMod/README.md

 Simply invoke `./gradlew build` in the mod directory and after some time the finished jar will be saved at "build/libs/TurnBasedMinecraft-Forge-1.24.0.jar"

+# Reproducibility

+This mod should support reproducible builds.
+See `Reproducibility.md` to see more details.

 # Other notes